 MAJOR GRANT

-If a proposed project costs more than $3,500 and/or will not be completed within six months of fund disbursement, applicants are encouraged to submit a Major Grant application to the Aggie Green Fund Advisory Committee (AGFAC).
+If a proposed project costs more than $5,000 and/or will not be completed within six months of fund disbursement, applicants are encouraged to submit a Major Grant application to the Aggie Green Fund Advisory Committee (AGFAC).
 Applicants should ensure they have reviewed the application overview and are familiar with the evaluation criteria.
-Preference will be given to projects with strong student involvement and/or that demonstrate the greatest reduction in Texas A&M University’s sustainability impact in a cost-effective manner.
+Preference will be given to projects with strong student involvement and/or that demonstrate the greatest increase in Texas A&M University’s sustainability impact in a cost-effective manner.

 Submit Your Major Grant Button